 1. Placement Planning Meetings

 Further Placement Planning Meetings should be held at intervals agreed with the manager of the residential home or the foster carers and their supervising social worker - or as required for example where there are issues to be resolved in relation to the day to day arrangements for the placement.
+After the first Placement Planning Meeting, all young people living in internal residential care will have an enhanced Case Management Meeting; please see Appendices.

 The social worker and home manager/foster carers supervising social worker will agree the best format and venue for the meeting and who will chair the meeting.